 More cars are now being exported from Britain than ever before, the result of investment made over recent years in world-class production facilities, cutting-edge design and technology and one of Europe's most highly skilled and productive workforces.
 Ten brand new car models began production in the UK last year, nine of them from premium brands which has helped make the UK the second biggest producer of premium cars in Europe, after Germany and the third biggest car producer.

 Production growth was predominantly driven by overseas demand, with global appetite for British-built cars rising by 10.3% to an all-time high of 1,354,216 - a second consecutive annual record.
 Around eight out of every 10 cars manufactured in the UK is now exported, bound for one of 160 markets worldwide.

-It was continuing economic recovery across Europe, however, that accounted for the bulk of the growth.
-Exports to the rest of the EU grew 7.5% to 758,680 and accounted for more than half of all UK car exports.
-EU countries make up exactly half of the UK's top 10 individual global markets, with Germany leading, followed by Italy, France and Belgium.
-Furthermore, Europe supplies the majority of components (65%) within UK-built vehicles, underlining the critical importance of tariff and barrier-free trade to future UK automotive production.
+Continuing economic recovery across Europe accounted for the bulk of the UK's car export growth, with production for the continent boosted by 7.5% to 758,680.
+The region not only accounts for more than half of UK car exports, but supplies the majority of the components fitted to them, underlining the critical importance of the tariff and barrier-free trade to the future of UK automotive production.

 Mike Hawes, SMMT Chief Executive, said, "The tremendous growth in UK production is testament to the global competitiveness of the UK automotive sector.
 High class engineering, advanced technology and a workforce committed to quality have helped turn around the industry, making the UK among the most productive places in Europe to make cars.
-The Japanese and UK automotive sectors have a long history of cooperation and we have welcomed recent Japanese investment decisions in the UK which will lead to future growth and jobs for this industry."
+China remains a vitally important market for the UK automotive industry, as well as a crucial trading partner in terms of materials and components - relationships we wish to see thrive in the future."

 Notes to editors